CopernicaMarketingSoftware/Documentation/Publisher/en/personalizing-hyperlinks.md

 ## Expand hyperlinks in the Marketing Suite

 You can personalize hyperlinks in the marketing suite.
-This goes by domain.
-You can indicate per domain whether you want to use tracking codes for Google Analytics or not.
+You can indicate per (sub)domain whether you want to use tracking codes for Google Analytics or not.
 You can use both personalization in the parameters and in the value.

 ## Expand hyperlinks in the Publisher